-A former crime-buster, counter-insurgency/terrorism and spy-catcher veteran invented the account planning role in ad agencies in 1965 in Australia.
+A former crime-buster, counter-insurgency/terrorism and spy-catcher veteran invented the account planning role in ad agencies at Unilever Australia in 1965.

 Superior intelligence is the source for all good planning.
-Ad agencies generally lacked the caliber of on-going intelligence needed and the style of executive to drive the gathering, analysis and application to help greatly improve the standard of advertising effectiveness and the chances of marketers' success.
+Ad agencies sadly lacked the calibre of intelligence needed and the style of executive to drive the gathering, analysis and application of intelligence to help greatly improve the standard of advertising effectiveness and the chances of marketers' success.

 Analogies are sometimes useful in helping to clarify the reasoning for new ideas.
 Perhaps the following will help to explain how things occurred in my mind through various life and career experiences and how these influenced me to come to the conclusion that a specialist planning function in an ad agency would work well.